Chronicle of Zuqnin: Secular history and contemporary geopolitics

-The text further discusses the social/cultural context and events pertaining to the Arabization of Upper Mesopotamia during the Abbasid rule.
+The text further discusses the social and cultural context and events pertaining to the Arabization of Upper Mesopotamia during the Abbasid rule.
 It underscores the deepening confessional divide between the Miaphysites and Chalcedonians to the extent that the author sees the early Islamic conquests as a liberation from the "tyranny of the Romans".
 He portrays the Byzantine persecutors as worse than the Muslims, despite detailing the latter's persecution of the Assyrians quite vividly.
 The Chalcedonians, as the chronicle explains, have abandoned their language and traditions in favor of those of the invading Arab Muslims, assimilating into the larger Arab society.
 In contrast, the Jacobites maintained a stronger preference for and preservation of Syriac culture well into the Crusades.

 The chronicle is one of the few Syriac sources, alongside works like the Life of Simeon of the Olives, from the seventh and eighth centuries that document socio-economic activities at a micro level.